jk377y/py-rock-paper-scissors/README.md

 ## *Usage*
 When prompted:<br>
-Enter '1', '2', or '3' to select your choice of paper, rock, or scissors.
+Press 1, 2, or 3 to select your choice of paper, rock, or scissors.
-Enter 'q' to quit and see the totals.
+Press 'q' to quit and see the totals.
 <br>

 ![gamestart](images/screenshot.JPG)